 Not even 24 hours after the Santa Fe High School Shooting, USA Today had 5 stories about Megan Markle and Prince Harry’s wedding appearing before any mention of the Santa Fe shooting.
 CNN had 15 stories (!) about the upcoming royal wedding appearing on their page before any mention of the Santa Fe High School shooting.
 NBC News had the first story spot on their page devoted to the Santa Fe shooting, but was followed by 3 stories about the Royal Wedding.
 ABC News had 8 stories about the Royal Wedding ranked before any mention of the shooting at Sante Fe High School.
 The Washington Post had one story about the upcoming Royal Wedding listed before reporting about the Santa Fe shooting.

 With the blood of children still gooey in the hallways of Santa Fe High School, our trusted news organizations report on a royal wedding before updating us about a mass shooting.
-What, in the name of all things holy, is the matter with our United States of America??
+Nothing against The Royal Wedding mind you, but what, in the name of all things holy, is the matter with our United States of America??

 I’d been able to contain my emotion until I read about Sabika Sheikh, the wonderful exchange student from Pakistan who was brutally murdered in the attack.
 My heart just weeps for her.
 I feel bad for all the victims, but in particular, this time, I find myself grieving for Sabika.
 Her family allowed her to come to America to study in our state of Texas, and she will now return to them in a coffin.
 America is well-known for its gun violence and Texas is well-known for its armed citizenry under the most relaxed gun laws in our nation.
 As it turns out, these should have been three red flags for Sabika’s parents, yet they wanted her to have the experience of learning abroad.
 How could they have known they were exercising fatal judgment when they let her board the plane for America?
 We’ve killed our own children for the sake of our Second Amendment rights and now we’ve killed someone else’s.